-- Take Action: Contribute to advocacy endeavors each month by donating one-hour of your time.
+- Take Action: Contribute to advocacy endeavors each month by donating one-hour of your time and join our Advocacy Committee.
 Lend your experience during these meetings to ensure we’re representing your interest fully.
 Contact Executive Director Nelson Holmberg, for meeting times.

-- Construction Connection blog and newsletter: Make sure you subscribe to our newsletter to get the most current industry news
+- Construction Connection and Monday Musings newsletters: Make sure you subscribe to our newsletter to get the most current industry news

 - Like us on social media: We are on Facebook, Linkedin, Twitter, and Instagram to provide you with immediate resources and news!